pkhuong/pkhuong.github.io/source/_posts/2020-07-07-flatter-wait-free-hazard-pointers.markdown

 We already steal the sign bit to distinguish the address of the `cell` to read (positive), from pinned values (negative).
 The split make sense because 64 bit architectures tend to reserve high (negative) addresses for kernel space.
 I doubt we'll see full 64 bit address spaces for a while, so it seems safe to steal the next bit (bit 62) to tag `cell` addresses.
+The next table summarises the tagging scheme.

+    00xxxx: untagged cell address
+    01xxxx: tagged cell address
+    1yyyyy: helped pinned value

 At a high level, we'll change the `hp_cleanup_swf` to tag `cell_or_pin` before reading the value pointed by `cell`, and only CAS in the